 The Motive Cha-Ching Chequing Account has no monthly fee, unlimited free transactions and free Interac e-Transfers.
 You'll also receive 0.25% interest on your bank account balance.
 You'll be able to withdraw from any ATM in The EXCHANGE Network for free and receive two free withdrawals per month from non-EXCHANGE Network ATMs.

-The Motive Savvy Savings Account has no monthly fee, unlimited transfers between accounts, free deposits and two free withdrawals per month.
+The Motive Savvy Savings Account offers a much higher 4.10% interest rate on balances up to $5M.
+There’s no monthly fee and you get unlimited transfers between accounts, free deposits, and two free withdrawals per month.
 You will pay a $5.00 fee for every additional withdrawal and $1.00 per Interac e-Transfer.
-The interest rate on the funds in your savings account is 4.10%, which is calculated daily and paid out monthly.

 They have an easy-to-use mobile app where you can open your account and manage your finances daily.
 You can also use the app to track your account activity and access different financial calculators, like a retirement planner.
 Motive Financial is unfortunately not available to residents of Quebec at this time.